Kaushik035/AI-Agents_SOC/README.md

-## 📅 Week 4 Summary: State Management, Entity Tracking & Smarter Context
+## 📅 Week 4 Summary: State Management,Tool Chaining

 In **Week 4**, I modularized and upgraded the Study Buddy chatbot into a more intelligent assistant with **stateful memory**, **optimized context**, and **entity awareness** using `spaCy` and `tiktoken`.

-### 🧠 State Management Features Implemented
+## 🧠 State Management Features Implemented

 - **Persistent History**:
   - Conversation history is saved to and loaded from `conversation_history.json`.